In Business coach, global teamwork, intercultural teamwork

 Hofstede postulates that cultures with high masculinity have pronounced differences in gender roles and have expectations of the two genders that correspond to traditionally oriented gender roles:

-Masculine behavior is associated with assertiveness, assertiveness, recognition and advancement, among other things, and feminine behavior tends to be associated with restraint, modesty, relationship orientation and cooperation.
+Masculine behaviour is associated with assertiveness, assertiveness, recognition and advancement, among other things.
+Feminine behaviour tends to be associated with restraint, modesty, relationship orientation and cooperation.

-Cultures with these gender roles are characterized, among other things, by the fact
+Cultures with these gender roles are characterized, among other things, by the following:

-In the world of work, this understanding of gender roles is characterized by the fact
+In the world of work, this understanding of gender roles is characterized by:

 In societies that tend to be characterized by femininity, Hofstede says that the traditional separation of gender roles is dissolved.

-so that overlaps occur especially in the emotional sphere, and men, or people read as masculine, like women, or people read as feminine, are expected to be able to show restraint and modesty, as well as to deal with issues such as quality of life.
+That leads to overlaps occurring especially in the emotional sphere.
+And men, or people read as masculine, like women, or people read as feminine, are expected to be able to show restraint and modesty, as well as to deal with issues such as quality of life.

 Such cultures are characterized by